Platform9-Community/csi/rook/README.md

 5. Worker node size: 2VPUs x 8GB Memory (4VPU x 16GB recommended)
 6. Master node size: 2VCPU x 8GB Memory

-# Deploying the rook v1.2.5, ceph on kubernetes:
+# Deploying the rook v1.2.5 on kubernetes:

 Clone the Kool Kubernetes repository on any machine from where the kubectl can deploy json manifests to your kubernetes cluster.